lblod/dm-count-report-generation-service/README.md

 # Data monitoring count report generation service

-This is a microservice emulating the functionality of a future microservice to be built.
+This was a microservice emulating the functionality of a future microservice to be built.
 It will be called `dm-report-generation-service`.
 This service is to be embedded in [Data monitoring](https://github.com/lblod/app-data-monitoring) which is under development.

+For now this service executes experimental report generation jobs.
+To build `dm-report-generation-service` this service will act as a template.

 The point of this microservice is to contain functionality that contacts a specific SPARQL endpoint using SPARQL queries.
-A function needs to run automatically every night which executes queries to gather information about specific resources.
-In this particular case the microservice will just count the amount of new records each day for each governing body (bestuursorgaan) of each admin unit (bestuurseenheid).
+Multiple functions need to run automatically every night executing queries to gather information about specific resources.
+In this particular case the first function counts the amount of new records each day for each governing body (bestuursorgaan) of each admin unit (bestuurseenheid).
 Reports are written to a different SPARQL endpoint.
 This will not make any sense to you unless you are aware of the specific context within which ABB (Agentschap Binnenlands Bestuur) operates; which is the agency of the Flemish government this service was designed for.

 So every night this service will run a procedure which targets the linked data published the day before.
 This nightly procedure looks as follows in pseudocode (for now).